ietf-rats-wg/eat/draft-ietf-rats-eat.md

 3 -- Secure Restricted
-: Entities at this level must meet the criteria defined by FIDO Allowed Restricted Operating Environments (TODO: reference).
+: Entities at this level must meet the criteria defined by FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
 Examples include TEE's and schemes using virtualization-based security.
 Like the FIDO security goal, security at this level is aimed at defending well against large-scale network / remote attacks against the device.